Why One is the Loneliest Number for The Elderly

-In recent years there has been a definite shift in public attention to loneliness in our communities and in our understanding of its impact.
+In recent years there has been a definite shift in public attention to loneliness in our communities and in our understanding of its impact on care for the elderly.
 Loneliness and social isolation have been shown by recent research to be significant health factors in the elderly, negatively affecting both physical and mental health.
 One study found chronic loneliness can be more harmful to health and wellbeing than smoking 15 cigarettes a day* - and it has also been associated with depression, sleep problems, impaired cognitive health, heightened vascular resistance, hypertension, psychological stress and mental health problems.

 Connection and a sense of belonging are crucial to a healthy person – so how can we ensure that elderly people maintain social networks and get the quality contact with people that they need on a regular basis?
 As Age UK’s Charity Director, Caroline Abrahams, says: “Loneliness blights the lives of over a million older people, with many going for weeks without any meaningful human contact.
 It is a serious condition which can be enormously damaging, both mentally and physically.
 However, it’s time that people stopped thinking about loneliness as an inevitable part of ageing.”